 The Akin Vitrine Gallery launched on October 1, 2016 at our Dupont studios.
 This miniature gallery features the diverse talent of our members with a new installation each month.

 The gallery is located at the Clock Factory Building at 1485 Dupont Street (entrance on Campbell Avenue).
 Find Akin Studio 215 on the second floor and follow the sign into the hallway around the corner.
 The building is open from 9am to 6pm, Monday to Friday to arrange a viewing outside of those hours please contact us at email@example.com

-New work from Akin Dupont member, Adria Mirabelli launches on March 1 in the Akin Vitrine Gallery.
-Her installation seeks to be a space of visual escape and an affirmation of the importance of self-care.
+New work from Akin Dupont member, Adria Mirabelli launched on March 1 in the Akin Vitrine Gallery.
+Her installation was intended to be a space of visual escape and an affirmation of the importance of self-care.

 Hand cut vinyl, hardware, LED lights

 On view 24/7, time is an entity of interest inside a vitrine space.
 The vitrine offers a brief escape into another world- one whose welcome extends as long as the viewer chooses to stand in front of it.
 Winter can feel long and relentless and it is during these months that we often consider time with a heightened awareness.
 The days are shorter, and we desperately try to hold onto the light that leaves us.
 Cut from white vinyl, sprawling floral drawings fill the vitrine space with motifs of St. Johns wort, lavender flowers, wild roses, peonies and hemp leaves which are often regarded for their healing properties in combatting anxiety, depression and restlessness.
 The drawings are projected with soft beams of coloured light, which are controlled on site through Adria’s iPhone, changing in colour throughout the month.